What date can I move into my residence hall room?

 How are room assignments made and may a student choose his/her own roommate?

 Room sign-ups for returning students begin in March.
-Returning students are given first opportunity to select their preferred housing style.
-First year and transfer students are able to start choosing their rooms in mid-April If space allows, there are opportunities for room and residence hall changes during the first two week of classes of each semester.
+Returning and transfer students are given first opportunity to select their preferred housing style.
+First year students are able to start choosing their rooms in mid-April.
+If space allows, there are opportunities for room and residence hall changes during the first two week of classes of each semester.
 After this period, room changes are only made in emergency situations.

 Yes, a student may choose his/her roommate.
 On your BannerWeb you are able to select your room and a friend will have the opportunity to sign-up for the same room your choose